-In addition to the serial interface, the TPIC44L01, TPIC44L02, and TPIC44L03 also provides a parallel interface to the microcontroller.
-The output turns on when either the parallel or the serial interface commands it to turn on.
-The parallel data terminals are real-time control inputs for the output drivers.
+In addition to the serial input interface, the TPIC46L01 and TPIC46L02 also provides a parallel input interface to the microcontroller.
+The output turns on if either the parallel or the serial interface commands it to turn on.
+The parallel data pins are real-time control inputs for the output drivers.
 SCLK and \overline{CS} are not required to transfer parallel input data to the output buffer.
 Fault data must be read over the serial data bus as described in the serial data operation section of this data sheet.
-The parallel input must be transitioned low and then high to clear and reenable a gate output after it has been disabled due to a shorted-load fault condition.
+The parallel input must be transitioned low and then high to clear and reenable a gate output that has been disabled due to a shorted-load fault condition.